danielloeh/linkhub/README.md

 ## Known Issues
 - The checkbox "save to git" has currently no function

+## Deployment
+Its can be easily deployed e.g. via travis to heroku.
+Heroku requires the app to run on $PORT though.

 ## Author
 Daniel Löffelholz - daniel.loeffelholz@gmail.com  // dloeffel@thoughtworks.com // twitter: @davololo